Senate Research Center S.B. 1723

 AUTHOR'S / SPONSOR'S STATEMENT OF INTENT

-Rulemaking authority is expressly granted to the Texas Department of Public Safety in SECTION 3 (Section 708.157, Transportation Code) of this bill.
+Rulemaking authority is expressly granted to the Department of Public Safety (DPS) in SECTION 3 (Section 708.157, Transportation Code) of this bill.

 SECTION BY SECTION ANALYSIS

-(b)† Authorizes DPS to enter into additional contracts under Subsection (a) providing for alternative or additional collection methods for surcharges receivable uncollected under the original contract.
+(b) Authorizes DPS to amend a contract entered into under Subsection (a) and enter into additional contracts under Subsection (a) in order to provide for alternative or additional collection methods for surcharges receivable.